icaew-digital-archive/icaew-digital-archive-handbook/docs/user-guides/web-archiving/accessing-the-web-archives.md

 ### Restricted captures held offline/locally

-Restricted captures are currently only available to be viewed offline via the Digital Archive Workstation.
-If you require to see a restricted archived webpage please contact the Digital Archive Manager / Digital Archive Assistant.
-Instructions for offline access are in the Admin Guides section of the Digital Archive Handbook, located [here](../../admin-guides/web-archiving/accessing-web-captures-offline.md).
+Restricted captures are currently available for viewing via [https://replayweb.page/](https://replayweb.page/).
+To view the offline captures you first need to load them into the web app.
+The web captures are currently held here: W:\DA\Web Archive Replay\WACZ-files

 ## Searching the captures
 ### Searching the public Archive-It capture